c-bless/kismetanalyzer/README.md

 This library can be used to analyze the results of the new Kismet version.
+To filter encryption types version "f07735c" (Aug 19, 2018) or later is required.

 The following scripts will be installed: